dhis2/dhis2-docs/src/sysadmin/getting-started/linux-automated-install.md

 >
 > You'll need to have your TLS certificate file and its corresponding key.

-Copy TLS certificate and key to `dhis2-server-tools/deploy/roles/proxy/files/` They should be named `customssl.crt` and `customssl.key` respectively.
+- Copy TLS certificate and key to `dhis2-server-tools/deploy/roles/proxy/files/` They should be named `customssl.crt` and `customssl.key` respectively.

-Instruct your tools to use these TLS parameters by editing your `inventory/hosts` file and setting `SSL_TYPE` parameter to `customssl` , see below,
+- Configure the tools to use just copied  TLS certificate and key by editing your `inventory/hosts` file and setting `SSL_TYPE` parameter to `customssl` , see below,

 ```
 SSL_TYPE=customssl